drone/autoscaler-docs/content/install/amazon.md

 ## Create an SSH Keypair

 You need to create an SSH keypair named `drone` and register with AWS.
-The autoscaler will use the SSH private key for remote login and access to your instances.
+The autoscaler will add the SSH key to provisioned instances.
+You can then use the private key for remote SSH access to the instance, for manual debugging purposes.
 If you do not know how to create and upload a keypair please see our tutorial.

 ## Create a VPC